-Whilst Netflix may be the most popular when it comes to streaming services, Now TV is still a great option as it offers the premium shows of Sky without tying you into an annual contract.
+Whilst Netflix may be the most popular when it comes to streaming services, Now is still a great option as it offers the premium shows of Sky without tying you into an annual contract.
 From intense dramas to comforting comedies - there’s likely to be something on this service for you.

-If you're willing to buy a few months in bulk, there are some introductory offers which can save you up to nearly half price per month - including a bundle which ties in the Sky Cinema Pass.
-See some of the films available in our top picks for movies on Now TV.
+If you're willing to buy a few months in bulk, there are some introductory offers which can save you up to nearly half price per month - including a bundle which ties in the Cinema Membership.
+See some of the films available in our top picks for movies on Now.

-If you’re searching for your next Now TV fix, then look no further than here.
+If you’re searching for your next Now fix, then look no further than here.
 We’ve listed some of our top programmes available right now for your viewing pleasure.
 For further picks of some of our favourite shows, check out our best of Netflix roundup for this month.
 You won’t be disappointed.

-As always, all information is correct at the current time of writing, but the availability of some shows may change at Now TV’s discretion.
+As always, all information is correct at the current time of writing, but the availability of some shows may change at Now's discretion.